 “You need to think like a CEO,” added Samman, explaining that CHROs have to incorporate the wellbeing of the business in their strategy and oversee the overall continuity of the business.

 “We as CHROs need to get the basics right so that our CEOs do not need to worry about it, they know we got that in hand,” said Ellen Dubois du Bellay, Chief Human Resources Officer, Jumeirah Group.

-“Our duty is to really help see human capital as a long term goal of the organizations,” added Bellay, explaining that their job is to put steps that might not be quick fixes for the organization.
+“Our duty is to really help see human capital as a long term goal of the organisations,” added Bellay, explaining that their job is to put steps that might not be quick fixes for the organisation.

 “I think that young employees and old employees and mid-life employees all want to feel a sense of belonging and for me is trying to connect the work they do with something meaningful,” she explained.

 “We try to remind our employees of how important they are in the stay of our guests, so really trying to make people see the value of things and that feeling of belonging,” she added.